-Migraine headaches are unbearably painful and might be felt on one side of the head behind the eye.
-A large portion of migraines happen on just the left or right side of the head and those linked with trigeminal neuralgia are commonly sporadic.
+Migraine headaches are unbearably painful and are typically felt one side of the head behind the eye, thought.
+A large portion of migraines happen on just the left or right side of the head.
 Approximately 16% of adults in the United States suffer from migraine headache.
-Those associated with trigeminal neuralgia are more established in women between the ages of 18 and 44 years.
-The pain linked with trigeminal neuralgia and migraines can be from sensitivity to light, sound, nausea, or vomiting.
-Based on what patients report, some researchers believe the pain associated with TN may be the worst experienced by humans.
+Migraines will typically last for a few hours or longer.